icedevml/react-native-hce-module-ios/packages/host-card-emulation/README.md

       });
    }
    ```
-3. Cleanup your event listener in `readerDeselected` -- this is obligatory because lack of proper cleanup will result in bugs and unexpected behavior.
+3. Whenever you receive `readerDeselected` event, cleanup any side effects (deallocate resources, reset the state back to initial) -- this is obligatory because lack of proper cleanup will result in bugs and unexpected behavior.
    ```typescript
    // inside processBackgroundHCE handler's switch case 'readerDeselected':